Your browser does not support the running script, you cannot get a perfect browsing

 In the afternoon, move to Taxia Village (塔下村), a Hakka village famous as Zhouzhuang Water Town in southern Fujian (闽南周庄).
 With its small bridge, flowing water, and peaceful houses, Tiaxia Village is a village with a history of over 400 years that resembles a secluded paradise.
 It is not only a renowned overseas Chinese village in Fujian Province but also a famous longevity village.
 A mountain stream, approximately 1 km long, meanders through the gorge.
 There are 11 stone arch bridges of various styles on the stream, and along the banks, there are 42 earthen buildings.
 If you climb to the observation deck on the small hilltop, you will be rewarded with a panoramic view of the "Taiji water village".
 Due to the river forming an S shape, on both sides of the river, centered around two circular Tulou buildings—Yude Building and Shunchang Building—numerous Tulou and charming small brick houses are scattered, making the entire village resemble a Taiji diagram.
 You can visit the Yude Building by the stream.
 From the outside, it appears as a complete Tulou, but inside, only half of it is built.
 The front half-circle has one more floor than the back, resembling a kitchen apron, hence its nickname, "Apron Building" (围裙楼).
 This Tulou suffered a devastating fire, with evident bullet holes and burn marks on the broken walls.
 It was later restored by the overseas Chinese.
 Don't miss De Yuan Tang (德远堂Zhang Clan Ancestral Hall张氏宗祠).
 According to records, in 1426, the Zhang ancestors settled here, forming a typical Hakka village.
 In front of the ancestral hall, there is a semicircular pond, and along the pond, 24 stone dragon flagpoles stand tall, reaching up to 10 meters.
 Only villagers who achieved great accomplishments or centenarians are qualified to have a dragon pillar erected, representing the pride of the clan.

-If there is still time, you can also visit the Hekeng Tulou Cluster (河坑土楼群) to find Mulan's hometown as depicted in the Disney movie.
+You can also visit the Hekeng Tulou Cluster (河坑土楼群) to find Mulan's hometown as depicted in the Disney movie.
 It follows the planning and layout concept of "Harmony between Heaven and Earth" and is concentrated within an area of less than 1 square kilometer.
 It consists of 14 large-scale Tulou buildings (13 of which are listed as World Heritage Sites), making it the most densely populated Tulou cluster in Fujian.
 From the earliest Chaoshui Building (朝水楼; built in 1549) to the latest Yongqing Building (永庆楼; built-in 1972), the construction period spans a remarkable 423 years, reflecting the historical evolution of Tulou formation and development in different eras.
 The cluster comprises 7 square-shaped Tulou buildings from the Ming and Qing dynasties and 7 round-shaped Tulou buildings built in modern times, forming a spectacular celestial phenomenon resembling the "Big Dipper" (北斗七星) constellation on the ground.
 The harmonious coexistence of these two groups, the combination of square and round, Ying and Yang, creates a unique landscape that is unparalleled within the Tulou complexes.
 You can climb the observation deck on the southwest side of Shizi Mountain (Lion Hill) at the entrance of Hekeng Village to capture the panoramic view of the Hekeng Tulou Cluster, a representative museum of Fujian Tulou clusters and a masterpiece of traditional Chinese residential architecture.

 1. Visit Tianluokeng Tulou Cluster, you can either hike or take a shuttle bus.